zstyblik/grafana.org/source/blog/2015-12-04-Grafana-2-6-Beta-Released.md

 a different table by changing the `To Table Transform` to  `Time series to columns`.

 ### Time series to aggregations
 This transform works very similar to the legend values in the Graph panel.
 Each series gets its own row.
-In Options tab you can using the Columns plus button to select which aggregations you want.
+In the Options tab you can select which aggregations you want using the plus button the Columns section.

 <img src="/assets/img/blog/v2.6/table_ts_to_aggregations.png">

-You have to think how accurate the aggregations will be.
-It depends on what aggregation is used in the time series query, how many data points is fetched, etc. The time series aggregations is calculated by Grafana after aggregation is performed by the time series database.
+You have to think about how accurate the aggregations will be.
+It depends on what aggregation is used in the time series query, how many data points are fetched, etc. The time series aggregations are calculated by Grafana after aggregation is performed by the time series database.

 #### Raw logs queries